daomeow/feeture-films/README.md

 - Add the ability to store users’ ratings for movies

 ## Team & Individual Goals
-- Solidify the use of React and understanding of AJAX
+- Solidify the use of React fundamentals and AJAX
-- Get a better handle on use of Cypress and React Router
+- Get a better handle on Cypress and understand how to test React components
+- Create a multi-page UX using Router
 - Devote time to quality project planning

 ## Authors